Jet ski tour in the clear water of the Turks and Caicos

 There’s a great collection of sights to visit via jet ski from Providenciales, especially off the southern coast of the island.

-The La Famille Express freighter wreck, grounded by hurricanes Hanna and Ike in 2008, is one of the most popular destinations, and is found in the very shallow turquoise water off Long Bay Beach.
-On breezy days this area also often has many kiteboarders, so be sure to give them a very wide berth!
+The La Famille Express freighter wreck, grounded by Hurricane Frances in 2004, is one of the most popular jet ski attractions, and is found in the shallow turquoise water off Long Bay Beach.
+On breezy days, Long Bay is popular with kiteboarders (be sure to give them a very wide berth).
+There's also a floating bar nearby where you can tie off your jet ski and enjoy the vibes.

-Another spectacular location is the remote West Harbour Bluff coastline, which is a very interesting and wild place.
-Found here are the tallest sea cliffs on Providenciales, a small coastal cave, historical rock inscriptions, a sheltered beach, and plenty of wildlife to watch.
-Due to the area’s remoteness, it’s best to visit with a guide.
+Another spectacular location is the remote coastline at West Harbour Bluff.
+This area has the tallest sea cliffs on Providenciales, a small coastal cave, historical rock inscriptions, and a sheltered beach.
+West Harbour Bluff is very remote, and it's not recommended to go without a guide.

-The spectacular cays to the east of Providenciales are also prime spots to visit.
-The uninhabited coastlines of Water Cay, Pine Cay, and Dellis Cay offer some of the finest beaches in the Turks and Caicos.
+Northeast of Providenciales are several larger cays that are possible to visit by jet ski.
+Uninhabited Water Cay, quiet Pine Cay, and Dellis Cay offer some of the finest beaches in the Turks and Caicos.

 Jet Ski Rentals and Tours

-At this time, jet ski rental businesses can be found at Five Cays Beach, Long Bay Beach, Sapodilla Bay Beach, and Heaving Down Rock Marina.
-Companies typically offer both hourly rentals and guided tours to our small cays, sights, and beaches.
+Jet ski rental businesses are located at Five Cays Beach, Long Bay Beach, Sapodilla Bay Beach, and Heaving Down Rock Marina.
+Companies typically offer hourly rentals or guided tours (or both) to nearby cays, sights, and beaches.

-It’s typically possible to simply walk up to one of the jet ski beach rental locations and book a watercraft, yet availability can be limited during the high season.
-If you’re interested in taking a guided tour, or if jet skiing is important, reservations are definitely recommended.
+While it’s often possible to simply walk up to a jet ski rental company and rent a watercraft, availability can be limited during the high season.
+Reservations are recommended.

-Jet skis in the Turks and Caicos are typically either Yamaha Waverunners or Sea Doo GTI or GTX personal watercraft, yet there are also Kawasaki Jet Skis in some local fleets.
-Fleets typically include base models which top out at about 35-40 mph (56-72 km/h), and performance supercharged skis that are much faster and responsive.
+Jet skis in the Turks and Caicos are typically either Yamaha Waverunners or Sea-Doo GTI or GTX personal watercraft.
+Fleets usually include base models with a maximum speed of around 35–40 mph (56–72 km/h), and performance supercharged skis that are much faster and more responsive.
+Jet cars, available for guided tours and rentals, are also offered on Providenciales.
+These vessels are similar to jet skis, but have larger and bulkier builds that mimic flashy sports cars.

 Weather and Conditions

-Most visitors will find a calm ocean the most enjoyable jet skiing.
-The ocean and wave conditions off the south side of Providenciales, which is where nearly all of the island’s jet skiing takes place, is largely affected by localized winds.
-Because of this, it’s typically easy to predict ocean surface conditions in the area.
+Jet skiing is typically best (and most comfortable) when the ocean is calm.
+The ocean and wave conditions off the south side of Providenciales—where nearly all of the island’s jet skiing takes place—is largely affected by localized winds.
+Because of this, it’s usually easy to predict ocean surface conditions in the area.

 Wind speeds under 10 mph (16 km/h) usually result in perfect flat water.
-Over 16 mph (26 km/h) and you’ll be contending with 1-3 foot (0.3-1 m) waves.
-Check our wind forecast and consider scheduling accordingly.
+Wind speeds over 16 mph (26 km/h) can result in 1–3 foot (0.3–1 m) waves, which can be difficult to contend with.
+Check the wind forecast and consider scheduling accordingly.
+Most jet ski companies are happy to reschedule you at no extra cost if conditions are poor.

 National Parks and Nature Reserves